Coming to America

 Eddie Murphy and Arsenio Hall in a still from "Coming to America."

-I wanted to start a discussion of Eddie Murphy’s opus, “Coming to America,” that first came out in 1988.
+I wanted to start a discussion of Eddie Murphy’s opus, “Coming to America,” which first came out in 1988.
 I’m interested in this film because it seems to sit at a crossroads of comic genius and ideological disaster.
-It’s on the top ten favorite movie list of many people I know and I want to understand how we reconcile the things we laugh at with the things that make us cringe.
+Many people I know have it on their top ten favorite movie list, and I want to understand how we reconcile the things we laugh at with the things that make us cringe.
 Check out the trailer first.

-The premise of the film is enough to make any self-respecting woman cringe.
-Prince Akeem, played by Murphy, cannot find an intelligent woman in Africa so he travels to Queens in New York City to find an American woman who will “arouse his intellect as well as his loins.”
+The film’s premise is enough to make any self-respecting woman cringe.
+Prince Akeem, played by Murphy, cannot find an intelligent woman in Africa, so he travels to Queens in New York City to find an American woman who will “arouse his intellect as well as his loins.”
 How’s that for starters?

-Women in general, and African women in particular, have no agency in this film.
+African women, in particular, have no agency in this film.
 The African women are voiceless and hyper-sexualized – a direct reflection of colonial mentality.
-The topless harems that Akeem has to “bathe” him every morning are identical to the images of African women that appeared on postcards during colonialism.
+The topless harems “bathe” Akeem every morning are identical to the images of African women that appeared on postcards during colonialism.
 White men in the bush would send the postcards to other white men back in Europe to brag about the “looseness” of African women.
 The image of bare-breasted black and brown women was symbolic of dispossession, not to mention demeaning.

 Black American women in the film fare no better.
-Take a look at this montage of mental cases in the nightclub scene below, and pay close attention to Akeem’s analysis on the street afterward.
+Look at this montage of mental cases in the nightclub scene below, and pay close attention to Akeem’s analysis on the street afterward.

 The female identities in this scene reflect Murphy’s stand-up comedy in “Raw” from the previous year (1987).
 In the routine, he warns men that American women are greedy.
 He jokes that he’ll avoid greedy women by finding a “bush bitch” in Africa.
 The punch line is that his “bitch” won’t desire anything because she won’t even have pockets.
 In fact, she’ll be “butt-naked” riding around on a zebra (view this part of “Raw” here).